Optimal Instrument Selection using Bayesian Model Averaging for Model Implied Instrumental Variable Two Stage Least Squares Estimators

-Each latent variable is assigned a scale by setting the intercept to zero and factor loading to one for its "scaling" indicator.
-This scaling choice allows us to partition $\mathbf{y}$ into $\mathbf{y}= [\mathbf{y}_1,\mathbf{y}_2]$ such that $\mathbf{y}_1$ contains the scaling indicators and $\mathbf{y}_2$ contains the nonscaling indicators for each latent variable in the model.
-Following the latent to observed variable transformation described in \citet{Bollen1996,Bollen2001} we express each latent variable as the difference between its scaling indicator and unique factor.
+Each latent variable is assigned a scale by setting the intercept to zero and factor loading to one for one indicator per latent variable.
+This variable is referred to as the "scaling indicator" and will have a similar scale to that of the latent variable.
+This scaling choice also allows us to partition $Y$ into $Y= [Y_1,Y_2]$ such that $Y_1$> contains the scaling indicators and $Y_2$ contains the nonscaling indicators for each latent variable in the model.
+Following the latent to observed variable transformation described in \citet{Bollen1996,Bollen2001} we express each latent variable as the difference between its scaling indicator and unique factor (or error).
 This transformation allows us to rewrite the latent variable and measurement models as

 \\